noidea5/noun-indexer/ProcessingUI/classifiers/README.md

-This folder stores input and output files for any section of the program.
+This folder stores classifiers for the Named Entity Recognizer.